 Aston Ready is our contextual offer scheme that could reduce your undergraduate offer by one or two grades.
 Assessed at the point of application, there are no additional forms to fill in.

-OR Achieve overall grade Distinction plus a BTEC Sub Dip/ Extended National Cert in any subject grade Merit, with the following units at Distinction: Mathematics for Engineering - Calculus to Solve Engineering Problems or Further Engineering Mathematics
+- Level 3 Diploma in Advanced Manufacturing Engineering with an overall grade Distinction, plus an A-Level in any subject at grade C. This must include the following units at Distinction: Mathematics for Engineering, Calculus to Solve Engineering Problems, or Further Engineering Mathematics.

 - Certificate/ National Certificate Level 3: Not accepted.

-Subject related Access with at least 30 Distinctions and 15 Merits at level 3 including at least 15 credits at Level 3 in Mathematics and at least 15 credits at Level 3 in Physical Science.
+We accept the QAA-recognised Access Diploma which must consist of at least 15 Distinctions and 30 Merits at level 3; including at least 15 credits at Level 3 in Mathematics units and at least 15 credits at Level 3 in STEM (a) subject units.

 Non-standard qualifications

-Typically, applicants for second year entry must meet the GCSEs and A level (or equivalent) requirements as listed.
-Alongside this you must have gained (or be expected to gain) 65% overall and 120 credits on an equivalent programme at another recognised university.
 The equivalency of the programme is reviewed by the Admissions Tutor and you will be required to provide an official copy of the programme specification of this.
-In order to be considered you will need to submit a UCAS application as we do not accept direct applications and this must include an academic reference.
+In order to be considered you will need to submit a UCAS application as we do not accept direct applications and this must include an academic reference from your current institution.

-- Year 3: We will not be able to consider any application for Year 3.
+Year 3: We will not be able to consider any application for Year 3.

 Fees and scholarships